pumawan/spotify_analysis_commentar/README.md

 # 📌 Overview
-This repository contains a Python-based data science project dedicated to analyzing user comments and feedback regarding the Spotify application.
-By leveraging Natural Language Processing (NLP) and Machine Learning, the project extracts valuable insights, trends, and sentiment patterns from user reviews to understand user satisfaction and feature demands.
+This repository contains a Python-based data science project dedicated to analyzing user comments and feedback about the Spotify app.
+Leveraging Natural Language Processing (NLP) and Machine Learning, the project extracts valuable insights from user reviews to understand user satisfaction (positive or negative).

 # 📊 Key Features
 1. Data Manipulation & Cleaning: Utilizing Pandas to preprocess text data, handle missing values, and structure raw commentary for analysis.